Siamese Tigerfish (Datnioides microlepis) Species Profile & Care Guide

 |GH||5 - 20|

-Origins of the Siamese Tigerfish
+Natural Habitat of the Siamese Tigerfish

 Siamese Tiger Fish are found on the Southeast mainland of Asia in the Chao Phraya the Mekong river basin in the centre of Thailand, the Kapuas basin in western Borneo, the Musi basin in Sumatra and Cambodia.
 The origin of this fish can be defined by the number of stripes on the fish.
 Fish from Southeast Asia will typically have 5 bars and the ones from Borneo and Sumatra will usually have 6 to 7 bars.